 Works have been delayed at the Glanffrwd development in Ebbw Vale due to the original contractor going into liquidation.
-Procurement for a new contractor is underway, with works due to commence on site in late 2022.
-This development is for 23 units for social rent made up of a mix of houses, flats, and bungalows.
+A new contractor has been appointed and works recommence on site in February 2023.
+This development is for 23 units for social rent, made up of a mix of houses, flats, and bungalows.